mickoallen/super-probugr/README.md

 3. Be cool.

 ## Usage
+To run with host networking `docker run -d --network host -n super-probugr mickoallen\super-probugr:latest`.
+This is recommended since it makes calling back to your local gRPC services and Kafka broker simpler, but only works in environments where host networking is supported, such as linux.

-To run `docker run -p 5052:5052 mickoallen\super-probugr:latest`.
+To run without host networking `docker run -d -p 5052:5052 -n super-probugr mickoallen\super-probugr:latest`.

 ## Installation